Per Eklund

 Per Torsten Eklund (born 21 June 1946) is a Swedish Rally and Rallycross driver.
 His nickname is "Pekka".
 In rallying he never made it to the very top but he has been very successful in his later rallycross career.
+He has been described in CAR Magazine in 2022 as a "rally legend".

 Biography

 Saab works drive

 After his education as a driving instructor, together with later teammate Stig Blomqvist at the Kvinnersta Folkhögskola outside of Örebro, Eklund was a Saab factory driver from 1970 till 1979.
 In 1982, however, the year after Saab discontinued its official rallying involvement, he achieved the brand's last top position in a World Championship event, finishing fourth in the Swedish Rally driving a privately entered, Clarion-sponsored Saab 99 Turbo.
 He was always proud of that result, since the competition consisted mostly of four-wheel-drive cars, and the event was run in snow.
 This signified the end of the rally era at Saab, even though Eklund went on to drive an officially-entered Saab 900 Turbo in the British round of the 1997 World Rally Championship.
 He was Swedish Champion in 1978, beating his team mate Stig Blomqvist.
 In 1982 Eklund finished 5th overall of the FIA World Rally Championship for Drivers.